 Trainees can expect training primarily in DBT (and other evidence based treatment modalities as clinically indicated).
 Opportunities to lead DBT groups, have individual DBT clients as well as offering adaptations of traditional DBT skills training exist.
 DBT consultation team consists of clinicians from social work, psychology, psychiatry and nursing making it an excellent opportunity for interdisciplinary collaboration.
 Students or residents will also be expected to conduct psychological assessments to offer diagnostic clarification of complex clients who are not be benefitting from treatment as expected.
-Research efforts include evaluating the effectiveness of treatment and making adaptations as the data dictates.
+Successful candidates in this rotation possess a strong willingness to learn the DBT module (some degree of DBT knowledge and/or experience is helpful) and a flexibility to deal with a transdiagnostic group of clients in an effective way.